-While human beings can suffer with this issue, dogs, cats, and other animals can contract it, as well.
+While human beings can suffer from this issue, dogs, cats, and other animals can contract it, as well.

 In fact, some breeds of dogs seem to be more prone to suffer from it than others.

-The dogs that top the list are: Shih tzus, Samoyeds, Pugs, Pekingeses, Lhasa apsos, English bulldogs, Bloodhounds, some of the Spaniel breeds, and many of the Terrier breeds to name just a few.
+The dogs that top the list are: Shih Tzus, Samoyeds, Pugs, Pekingese, Lhasa apsos, English bulldogs, Bloodhounds, some of the Spaniel breeds, and many of the Terrier breeds to name just a few.

-So, what are some of the causes of lowered tear production which leads to Dry-Eye Syndrome in dogs?
+So, what are some of the causes of lowered tear production which lead to Dry-Eye Syndrome in dogs?

-While there are may causes, some of the more common are
+While there are many causes, some of the more common are

 - Your dog developing an allergy